papampi/braiins-os/README.md

 $ ./bb.py build --key ~/keyring/secret
 ```

-If everything goes well then all images are prepared for final publication to the feeds server.
+If everything goes well, all images are prepared for final publishing to the feeds server.
 This process can be
-reproduce anytime in the feature.
+reproduced anytime in the feature.

 ### Feeds Server

-The final stage of release management is publication to the feeds server.
+The final stage of release management is publishing to the feeds server.
 It is standard LEDE feeds server with the
 *Packages.gz* file containing list of *ipk* packages in a text format.
 All files needed for this feed server can be
 created by *deploy* command with *local_feeds* target: